We live in

 rules and caveats many sellers demand are scary.
 When I

-read most people's ads on eBay I wonder why anyone would buy
+read many ads on eBay I wonder why anyone would buy

 anything from those sellers.
 Rip-offs and frauds abound.
 Be aware and be careful!!